sanjaybasu/healthcare-ai-equity/_chapters/chapter_02_mathematical_foundations.md

 Eigendecomposition reveals the intrinsic structure of matrices by finding directions of maximal variation and the scaling factors along those directions.
 In healthcare data analysis, eigendecomposition underlies principal components analysis, which finds low-dimensional representations that capture most of the variation in high-dimensional data.
 However, PCA and related methods can introduce subtle biases when different patient populations have different correlation structures, as the principal components may primarily capture variation patterns from the dominant population while poorly representing patterns specific to minority populations.

 The mathematical foundation is elegant.
-Given a covariance matrix Î£, eigendecomposition finds vectors v and scalars Î» such that Î£v = Î»v.
-The eigenvector v defines a direction in feature space, and the eigenvalue Î» quantifies the amount of variance along that direction.
+Given a covariance matrix Σ, eigendecomposition finds vectors v and scalars λ such that Σv = λv.
+The eigenvector v defines a direction in feature space, and the eigenvalue λ quantifies the amount of variance along that direction.
 The largest eigenvalue corresponds to the direction of maximum variance, the second largest to the direction of maximum variance orthogonal to the first, and so on.
 Principal components analysis uses these eigenvectors as a new coordinate system in which to represent the data, with the hope that the first few principal components capture most of the meaningful variation.

 The health equity concern arises when we apply PCA to data from heterogeneous populations.
 The principal components that best represent the dominant population may not best represent minority populations, especially if the minority populations have different correlation structures.
 The result is that dimensionality reduction may work well for some patients while losing important information for others.
 This differential information loss can then propagate through downstream modeling, leading to algorithms that perform better for well-represented populations.